Scaul1/20time-log-due-every-saturday-night-Scaul1/README.md

 #### **Week 6 (Oct 23 - 27)**
 * _Objective:_ Complete all written for injury recovery.
 Given that I will now have written all of my information and have an idea of what I want to know, I would like to contact my mentors for ideas and answers to any questions this week.
+* _Completed:_ I have completed my injury recovery write-up.
+That being said, I have decided that I would like to add both an injury recovery and prevention section for the head and hip (previously I only had lower body information on ankles, legs and knees.)
+I have also started asking my team trainer some questions on their recommendations on prevention.

 #### **Week 7 (Oct 30 - Nov 3)**
-* _Objective:_ I will complete my website design.
+* _Objective:_ I will complete my website design and perhaps contact another mentor.
 Furthermore, I will add the information that is given to me by my mentors.
 At this point, I will publish my website given that it contains enough information.

 #### **Week 7 (Nov 6 - Nov 10)**
 * _Objective:_ Add a calendar to my website that includes different timelines for each injury recovery.
 Create videos that demonstrate some of the exercises and stretches and upload them to my website.